molovo/crash/README.md

 ### Set up the global error handler

-Crash comes with a global error handler, which prints a readable error and stack trace both for user-create exceptions and traditional shell exit codes.
+Crash comes with a global error handler, which prints a readable error and stack trace both for user-created exceptions and traditional shell exit codes.

 ```sh
 autoload -Uz crash && crash register